 The William R. Rhodes Center is keen to further the education of our students in our core research areas.
-To that end the center will establish a grants program for students pursuing an honors thesis is areas germane to the center and will establish a database of courses at Brown that are related to our core concerns.
+To that end the center will establish a grants program for students pursuing an honors thesis or final year capstone project in areas germane to the Center.
+Please check back later this Fall (2019) for details.

 The proctor will participate in the intellectual life of the Center more broadly (attending Rhodes sponsored talks, seminars, and workshops) and will develop, in consultation with the Director, Professor Mark Blyth, a set of initiatives to promote the academic goals of the Center on campus and beyond.
-Working closely with the Center’s Director, the proctor will play a lead role in organizing conferences and workshops that the Rhodes Center will host during the proctorship period on such topics as climate change and the economy; the history of money; and global financial governance.
+Working closely with the Center’s Director, the proctor will play a lead role in organizing conferences and workshops that the Rhodes Center will host during the proctorship period.
 An interest in podcasting and related media applications would be advantageous.
 While in residence at the Rhodes Center, the proctor will also be assigned a mentor from among the Center’s Faculty Affiliates, who will provide guidance on professional opportunities and feedback on the proctor’s research.

 Proctorship activities will average up to 10 hours/week, with an additional 10 hours/week dedicated to the student’s research progress.
 The student is required to provide feedback on the experience through the Proctorships Experience Survey administered at the end of each semester.